seanpmaxwell/jet-schema/README.md

 ```

 **Child schemas**<br/>
-As mentioned, if a property in a parent is mapped-object type (it as a defined set of keys), then you need to call `schema` again for the nested object.
+As mentioned, if a property in a parent is mapped-object type (it has a defined set of keys), then you need to call `schema` again for the nested object.
 If you don't use a generic on the child-schema, typescript will still make sure all the required properties are there; however, because of structural-typing the child could have additional properties.
 It is highly-recommended that you pass a generic to your child-objects so additional properties don't get added.
 ```typescript
 interface IUser {
   id: number;